Babe Ruth - Ruth, George Herman

 Mr. Albert J. Okuneff, also affectionately called Okie, is the developer and originator of the Okuneff conventional method.
 This particular conventional method was later renamed and became known as the Western Cuebid, reportedly much to the chagrin and disappointment of Mr. Albert J. Okuneff.
 The Okuneff Convention continued to be listed in The Official Encyclopedia of Bridge, page 306, published 1976, after which it was removed and renamed in the later issues.

 A bidding system developed by Lieutenant Colonel Walter Buller and published in his book The Way To Play!
-The Buller System Of Contract Bridge, 1936, Publisher: The Star Publication Department, London, England, LC: 36012083.
+The Buller System Of Contract Bridge, which was published in the year 1936 by The Star Publication Department, London, England, LC: 36012083.
 Additional details are unknown.

 Bumble Dog - Bumble Puppy - Bumblepuppy